LauraU123/halfsib_analysis/README.md

 ### Reformatting the output for graphing

+The homozygous loci output is reformatted to a ; separated csv file for the next step.

 ## Graphing

-Visualising the data using R
+In the final step, the data is visualised as chromosomes using matplotlib.